Lifestyle

 The Mind-Body Connection

-Emotional Support: Yoga provides tools for managing the emotional challenges that can accompany PCOS, including anxiety, frustration, and self-criticism.
+Emotional Support: Yoga gives you ways to handle the emotional side of PMOS (PCOS), including anxiety, frustration, and self-criticism.

-Body Awareness: Regular practice increases awareness of how your body feels, helping you recognize patterns and respond to your needs.
+Body Awareness: Regular practice sharpens your sense of how your body feels, so you can spot patterns and respond to what you need.

-Self-Compassion: Yoga philosophy emphasizes self-compassion and non-judgment, which can be transformative for women navigating PCOS.
+Self-Compassion: Yoga philosophy leans on self-compassion and non-judgment, and that shift can change a lot for women living with PMOS (PCOS).

 Integrating Yoga and Ayurveda into Daily Life